Paul Pascon: Early life

 Pascon was a Pied-Noir, "of soldier and settler stock".
-He was born in Fez, Morocco, the son of an engineer of public works, from whom he inherited a love of the outdoors.
+He was born in Fez, French Morocco, the son of an engineer of public works, from whom he inherited a love of the outdoors.
 Later in life he told his friend Ernest Gellner of his family history: his grandfather, he said, had been a Pied-Noir who had acquired land in Morocco after World War I but never became a successful farmer.
 One of his ancestors had been involved in the Rif War, and the French-Moroccan conflict of the 1950s also provoked tension.
 As a result of these involvements he developed "a lifelong devotion to the understanding and advancement of the Moroccan peasant"; later (in 1964) he acquired Moroccan citizenship.
 He became a scout when he was seven.
 In 1942 his father was imprisoned in Boudenib and his mother placed in Midelt for opposing the Vichy regime; Paul was placed in a boarding school until the Americans arrived in North Africa.